 The label stop/black mark sensor (LSS) is a photoelectric sensor that controls the printer's media feed by detecting gaps between labels, or slots or black marks in continuous stock, depending on the printer's media type setup.
 The LSS must be aligned with the gaps, slots, or black marks.
 If you are using irregularly shaped labels, align the LSS with the front tips of the labels.

-The LSS can be moved laterally from the inner edge of the media path to 50 mm (1.96 in) outward, which corresponds to the center line of full width media.
 One part of the sensor is on the upper media guide and the other part of the sensor is under the lower guide.
+You need to adjust the guides individually to the same position.